DavidShenJingtao/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

+## Target Users

+TAConnect is for NUS CS2040 Teaching Assistants managing tutorial/lab groups who prefer fast, keyboard‑driven workflows.
+It streamlines common TA tasks such as adding and finding contacts, filtering by session, and exporting class lists.

+### How TAConnect Helps
+- Filter by session quickly (e.g., `listsession F2`) to focus on a single group.
+- Export the currently shown list to CSV for sharing or backups.
+- Command history and concise errors keep you in flow on the keyboard.

 ## Quick start

 1. This app supports Java `17` only.
-Ensure you have the precise JDK version installed:
+Ensure you have the precise JDK version installed and active:
+   - Verify with: `java -version` (e.g., `openjdk version "17.0.x"`)
    - For Windows users, you can refer to the guide [here](https://se-education.org/guides/tutorials/javaInstallationWindows.html).
    - For Mac users, you can refer to the guide [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).
    - For Linux users, you can refer to the guide [here](https://se-education.org/guides/tutorials/javaInstallationLinux.html).